Mircea Lucescu: Return to Romania

 On 6 August 2024, Lucescu returned as the head coach of the Romania national team, 38 years after his first tenure.
 His first match in charge was on 6 September, an away 3–0 victory against Kosovo in the Nations League C. He ultimately won the Nations league group, winning all six matches and achieving promotion to the Nations League B. In the qualifiers for the 2026 World Cup, Romania ultimately underperformed, losing at home and away to Bosnia and drawing against Cyprus, leading to Lucescu's team missing out on both direct qualification and an easier play-off route for the World Cup.

-Despite the lacklustre results, Romania's performances in the nations league still managed to ensure progression to the play-offs, albeit with a more difficult adversary.
+On 26 March 2026, Romania was eliminated from World Cup contention following a 1–0 defeat to Turkey in the play-off semi-finals held in Istanbul, extending Romania's absence from the FIFA World Cup to seven consecutive tournaments, dating back to 1998.

+On 2 April 2026, Lucescu resigned as the head coach of Romania after being hospitalized on 29 March for heart arrhythmia following a training session.

-Personal life
+Personal life and death

+Lucescu often described football as central to his life and expressed a desire to remain involved in the game for as long as possible.
+In a 2010 interview, he said: "To die on the pitch is the most beautiful thing that can happen to a coach.
+I would like to die on the field."

-Lucescu is a polyglot.
-He speaks English, Portuguese, Spanish, Italian, French and Russian in addition to his native Romanian.
-He often tells his players that going to the theatre or reading a book is far more beneficial than going to clubs or bars.
-He also pressured his players to go to university.
+Lucescu was a polyglot.
+He spoke English, Portuguese, Spanish, Italian, French and Russian in addition to his native Romanian.
+He often told his players that attending the theatre or reading a book is far more beneficial than visiting nightclubs or bars.
+He also pressured his players to go to a university.
 His son, Răzvan, was also a footballer, and is currently managing Greek club PAOK.

 Lucescu joined the Romanian Humanist Party in March 2000.

-On 15 July 2009, Lucescu suffered an attack of pre-infarct angina, and was operated in an emergency hospital in Donetsk.
+On 15 July 2009, Lucescu suffered an episode of pre-infarct angina and underwent emergency surgery at a hospital in Donetsk.

-On 6 January 2012, he was involved in a road accident in Bucharest and was seriously hurt.
+Lucescu was involved in a road accident in Bucharest on 6 January 2012 and was seriously hurt.

+On 3 April 2026, a day after his resignation, Lucescu was hospitalized after experiencing a cardiac emergency.
+Medical personnel reportedly gave him emergency resuscitation and several rounds of cardiac massage to stabilize his condition.
+Despite these efforts, his health worsened because of severe arrhythmias that did not respond to the initial treatment.
+He was then transferred to the Intensive Care Unit (ICU) at the University Emergency Hospital Bucharest, where he was placed in a medically induced coma to aid his recovery.

+On 7 April 2026, his death was announced in a press release by the University Emergency Hospital Bucharest.
+He had still been coaching two weeks prior.
+Lucescu was 80.
+Three days later, he was buried at Bellu Cemetery in Bucharest.